kellie-cat/free-the-bees/README.md

 [Codeanywhere](https://dashboard.codeanywhere.com/) - To write the code.

-[Google Fonts](https://fonts.google.com/) - To import the fonts used.

-[Font Pair](https://www.fontpair.co/all) - To find a complementary font pairing.
+[Geeks for Geeks](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/) - To learn how to import pyfiglet to make ASCII Title Art.

 [Font Awesome](https://fontawesome.com/) - For the icons and the favicon.